tsuyoshiohashi/End_Device_GPS_tracker/README.md

 End Device GPS tracker for RaspberryPi and Dragino GPS HAT
 ====================================================

-This Software is Lora end device GPS tracker sample.
+This Software is Lora Eed Device GPS Tracker sample.
 Tested only Dragino GPS HAT (SX1276), NOT tested SX1272.

 How to use: